-Yes, you can connect the Python client to a server running within Unreal Editor
+Yes, you can connect a Python client to a simulator running within Unreal

-Can I run the server from within Unreal Editor?
+Can I connect to the simulator while running within Unreal Editor?

-In Linux, the recommended way is to use the `Package.sh` script provided.
-This
+In Linux, the recommended way is to run `make package` in the project folder.

-script makes a packaged version of the project, including the Python client.
+This method makes a packaged version of the project, including the Python API

-This is the script we use to make a release of CARLA for Linux.
+modules.
+This is the method we use to make a release of CARLA for Linux.

 Alternatively, it is possible to compile a binary version of CARLA within Unreal